ctorgovnik/ViT-Project/README.md

 ## Conclusion
 This implementation successfully demonstrates the feasibility of using transformer architectures for image classification tasks.
 The comparison between ViT and ResNet provides valuable insights into the trade-offs between these architectures, particularly in the context of smaller datasets.

+In future work, we aim to investigate methods that reduce ViTs’ data and compute requirements, such as knowledge distillation, data augmentation, or semi-supervised learning.
+We could also explore hybrid ar- chitectures that combine convolutional and attention-based components to improve performance on smaller datasets

 ## References
 1. Ashish Vaswani et al. "Attention is All You Need".
 In: Advances in Neural Information Processing Systems.
 Vol. 30.
 Curran Associates, Inc., 2017.